ErrorBoi/go-grokking-algorithms/README.md

 # go-grokking-algorithms
 Go (Golang) code samples for Grokking Algorithm book by Aditya Y. Bhargava
 ## Proof of work
-You can make sure it works by running tests by running tests, which are located in directory with every code sample.
+You can make sure it works by running tests, which are located in directory with every code sample.

 Run them all at once: